stollener/100-days-of-code/log.md

 **Thoughts:** I have a basic knowledge of computer science and coding, but difference between mutable and immutable data structure was interesting enough.

+### Day 4: May 9, 2018

+**Working on:** Intro to Computer Science (Udacity)

+**Today's Progress:** Learning to use for loop with list data.
+And now get back to web crawler thing (using list to store the url list).

+**Thoughts:** I think this online course is great combination of lecture and 'do it by yourself'.
+More of lecture type, but still good for beginners.